NotSomething0/Valkyrie/README.md

 ensure Valkyrie
 ```

-Note: `ensure Valkyrie` should be added below the nested config.
+Note: `ensure Valkyrie` should be added below the nested config

 # Configuration